ethereum/portal-network-specs/bootnodes.md

-# Portal Network: Testnet
+# Portal Network
-The [enr](https://eips.ethereum.org/EIPS/eip-778) addresses for the bootnodes of the Portal Network testnet.
+The [enr](https://eips.ethereum.org/EIPS/eip-778) addresses for the bootnodes of the Portal Network.

 ### Here be dragons...
 These bootnodes are currently all running [Trin](https://github.com/ethereum/trin), [Fluffy](https://github.com/status-im/nimbus-eth1/tree/master/fluffy#introduction), or [Ultralight](https://github.com/ethereumjs/ultralight) clients, so their functionality is limited to what has been implemented in those clients.
 All clients are still in alpha, so it is likely that bugs will occur or that the clients become unavailable for any number of reasons.
 If you have problems connecting to the bootnodes or encounter a bug, please let us know in the Portal Network discord.

-# Bootnodes
+# Bootnodes: Mainnet
 ```
 # Trin bootstrap nodes
 enr:-Jy4QIs2pCyiKna9YWnAF0zgf7bT0GzlAGoF8MEKFJOExmtofBIqzm71zDvmzRiiLkxaEJcs_Amr7XIhLI74k1rtlXICY5Z0IDAuMS4xLWFscGhhLjEtMTEwZjUwgmlkgnY0gmlwhKEjVaWJc2VjcDI1NmsxoQLSC_nhF1iRwsCw0n3J4jRjqoaRxtKgsEe5a-Dz7y0JloN1ZHCCIyg